Lyvy777/ECOMMERCE-WEB/README.md

 5. Open the browser using the local server link (if applicable).

 ## Project Purpose
-This project was created for learning and practice in web development and software development concepts.
+This project was created for practice in web development and software development concepts.

 ## Author
 Lyvia Gekonge